 Perfect for animal mad kids or just as a nice change from anything scary, pumpkin cats aren’t too tricky to make and you can make the ears from bits of leftover pumpkins and hold them in place with cocktail sticks.

 - Pumpkin Design Idea 4: Cookie Cutter Ghost Pumpkin

 Having obviously not followed my own tips and having a quick look at pumpkin designs on Pinterest the other week I’d seen a few people suggest using cookie cutters to cut out shapes from pumpkins using just a few taps with a mallet.
 Of course, our mallet being tucked away I thought we would carefully use a hammer but it wasn’t enough to go the whole way through the pumpkin, mainly due to the fact that pumpkins are actually round and not nice and flat like cookie dough.
 Nevermind, the ghost-shaped cookie cutter went part of the way through and then we followed the rest of the shape with a pumpkin carving tool.

 - Pumpkin Design Idea 5: Scooby Doo Spooky Forest Pumpkin

 This is such an easy idea it’s one I think we’ll do every year now.
 Simply cut a big shape out of your pumpkin, scoop out all of the goo and then put some moss and twigs in it to make it look a bit foresty.
 Obviously, no one solves a spooky mystery like The Mystery Gang so we popped a couple of our toys in it to complete it.

 What are your favourite pumpkin carving creations?
-Let us know in a comment below, or send us your photos for a chance to be featured on our social media pages.
-Don't miss our guide to the places to go pumpkin picking near you, or 7 tips for picking the perfect pumpkin from the patch!
+Show of your pumpkin designs in a comment below, or send us your photos for a chance to be featured on our social media pages.
+Don't miss our Family Guide to Autumn, plus our top picks for the places to go pumpkin picking near you, or 7 tips for picking the perfect pumpkin from the patch!